 We support our partners in complying FDA product standards and implementing market-entry strategies.

-Our cornerstone is having a socially and sustainably conscious business.
-With the growth of our products portfolio and sales, HARVEC shares its profits with its partners through contributing to a farmer sustainability fund for strengthening their sustainability practices.
+We are a socially and sustainably conscious business.
+With the growth of our selection of products, HARVEC shares a portion of its profits with its partners by contributing to a farmer sustainability fund for strengthening their sustainability practices.

 Juan is an agricultural economist passionate about sustainable development through helping companies and vulnerable families increase their well-being by developing market opportunities.
 HARVEC assists companies in product readiness for export and building an import and distribution logistics to optimize resources, while supporting farmers improve the implementation of sustainable practices.